hortonworks/cloudbreak-deployer/dev-docs/cloudbreak-development.md

 ## Docker-machine

-If you want to use cloudbreak deployer with docker-machine, please edit Profile by adding the line below:
+If you want to use cloudbreak deployer with docker-machine, please execute `cbd init` by passing DOCKER_MACHINE environment variable.

 ```
-export DOCKER_MACHINE=name_of_the_docker_machine
+DOCKER_MACHINE=name_of_the_docker_machine cbd init
 ```

 ## Uluwatu